noodldocs/noodldocs.github.io/2.4/modules/google-analytics/guides/setting-up-google-analytics/README.md

 Congratulations!
 The Google Analytics integration is complete!
 You should now be able to see real time data in your [Google Analytics Reports](https://support.google.com/analytics/answer/9212670) view.

-Google Analytics is very powerful and has a lot a lot of features, and it's highly recommended to learn more about it if you're just starting your Analytics journey.
+Google Analytics is very powerful and has a lot of features, and it's highly recommended to learn more about it if you're just starting your Analytics journey.
 Sadly, we've reached the end of this guide, but there are many resources where you can learn more about GA4.
 Google themselves provide free online courses in the [Analytics Academy](https://analytics.google.com/analytics/academy/) that are well worth checking out if you want to learn all the ins and outs of both the tool and tracking strategies.
 Less in-depth information is also available - one Google (or YouTube) search away.

 When you feel it's time to go further on your tracking journey in Noodl, check out our guide on [tracking custom events](modules/google-analytics/guides/tracking-custom-events/).